smd-369/My_Linux_Journey/linux_command_reference.md

 # 🧭 **Linux Command Reference — Skylines Solutions**

-This file documents the essential Linux commands and concepts you’ve learned and practiced while simulating a real-world company environment using directories and files in WSL (Ubuntu on Windows).
+This file documents the essential Linux commands and concepts I’ve learned and practiced while simulating a real-world company environment using directories and files in WSL (Ubuntu on Windows).

 ---